usf-cs212-spring2019/usf-cs212-spring2019.github.io/_projects/project-1.md

   - `-locations filepath` where `-locations` is an *optional* flag that indicates the next argument is the path to use to output all of the locations and their word count.
 If the `filepath` argument is not provided, use `locations.json` as the default output filename.
 If the `-locations` flag is not provided, do not produce an output file of locations.

 The command-line flag/value pairs may be provided in any order.
+Do not convert paths to absolute form when processing command-line input!

 {% include section.html level="h2" name="Output" %}

+All output will be produced in "pretty" JSON format using tab characters for indentation.
+According to the [JSON standard](http://json.org/), numbers like integers should never be quoted.
+Any string or object key, however, should always be surrounded by `"` quotes.
+Objects (similar to maps) should use curly braces `{` and `}` and arrays should use square brackets `[` and `]`.
+Make sure there are no trailing commas after the last element.

+The paths should be output in the form they were originally provided.
+The tests use normalized relative paths, so the output should also be normalized relative paths.
+As long as command-line parameters are not converted to absolute form, this should be the default output provided by the path object.

+See below for more details on the index versus locations output files.

+{% include section.html level="h3" name="Index Output" %}

-The output of your program should be a file that contains the contents of your inverted index in alphabetically sorted order as a nested JSON object using a "pretty" format using tab characters for indentation.
+The contents of your inverted index should be output in alphabetically sorted order as a nested JSON object using a "pretty" format.
 For example:

 ```
 {